When we think about the skills we’ve developed over our careers, we don’t always think about soft skills.

 While hard skills are known for being teachable and quantifiable, soft skills are usually seen as something you either have or you don’t.
 That’s simply not the case.

-Many soft skills are also teachable, and you can definitely develop your soft skills with time.
+Many soft skills are also teachable, and you can definitely develop them with time.

 Developing your soft skills for resume inclusion is a really smart move if you’re about to start looking for work.
 Soft skills training is something you can learn about in books and articles, but it really is more of an art than a science.
 You’re going to need to put it into action and work on your craft.